long2ice/asynch/README.md

     # connecting with DSN parameters
     async def connect_database():
         conn = await connect(
-            user = "default",
+            user = "ch_user",
-            password = "",
+            password = "P@55w0rD",
             host = "127.0.0.1",
             port = 9000,
-            database = "default",
+            database = "chdb",
         )
     ```

 If a DSN string is given, it takes priority over any specified connection parameter.

-Create a database and a table by executing SQL statements via a cursor instance of the Connection class.
+Create a database and a table by executing SQL statements via an instance of the `Cursor` class (here its child `DictCursor` class) acquired from an instance of the `Connection` class.

 ```python
 async def create_table(conn: Connection):